idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 3 TM options.md

 *Updated for CafeTran Espresso 2018 - Akua Update 10 (build 2018062001)*

+This document offers an overview of CafeTran’s Translation Memory options.

+Some memory-related settings can be found in [Edit > Preferences (Options) > Memory](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/1-Preferences#memory).

+You can find additional information on [Working with Translation Memories](https://cafetran.freshdesk.com/support/solutions/folders/6000058172) In the official CafeTran Knowledge Base (Solutions).

+*Curated by [Jean Dimitriadis](https://www.proz.com/translator/2042360) (EN-FR/EL-FR translator).*

 *This file receives regular updates every two-three months*

 *If you want to check out the latest CafeTran developments, review the [official update annoucements](https://cafetran.freshdesk.com/support/discussions/forums/6000148195) or the aggregated [ChangeLog](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/0-ChangeLog).*

-This document offers an overview of CafeTran’s Translation Memory options.

-Curated by [Jean Dimitriadis](https://www.proz.com/translator/2042360) (EN-FR/EL-FR translator).

 <!--- *Shortened link to this document:* --->

-Note: Some memory-related settings can be found in Edit > Preferences (Options) > Memory.

-You can find additional information on [Working with Translation Memories](https://cafetran.freshdesk.com/support/solutions/folders/6000058172) in the official CafeTran knowledge base (Solutions).

 ## TM context menu options